cloudfoundry-attic/lattice-release/docs/index.md

 ## How is Lattice governed?

 [Pivotal](http://www.pivotal.io) plans on submitting Lattice to the [Cloud Foundry Foundation incubation process](https://docs.google.com/a/pivotal.io/document/d/1_Jh-Dobalgie-w6Yp1-QSGKf0LEpBBit-mB3oYCBbtg/edit#heading=h.gjdgxs).
-Product direction is provided by a Product Manager, currently Onsi Fakhouri.
+Product direction is provided by a Product Manager, currently Marco Nicosia.
 Engineering governance is handled like other projects at Cloud Foundry Foundation which include Test Driven Development, Continuous Integration and other quality standards.
 [See CONTRIBUTING.md](https://github.com/cloudfoundry/cf-release/blob/master/CONTRIBUTING.md) for more detail.

 ## How do I contribute or get involved with Lattice?